 Think about celebrity mansions with onsite golf courses, slides, and bowling alleys; in many cases, these homes are worth far less than the sum of their parts when they land on the market.
 Though your home may not be listing for $30 million, it will still benefit from having a timeless look that buyers can see themselves in 30 years from now.

 By leveraging the above checklist, you can be certain that you’ve done everything within your power to get the most out of your home.
-With that said, however, selling isn’t your only option — and Truehold’s Sale-Leaseback allows you to enjoy the rewards of their investments while continuing to live in the houses they’ve worked so hard to make a home.
+With that said, however, selling isn’t your only option — and Truehold’s sell and stay transaction allows you to enjoy the rewards of your investment while continuing to live in the house you've worked so hard to make a home as a renter.

 Want to avoid the stress of working with a real estate agent, hosting open houses, and dealing with potential buyers—all while unlocking your home value and capitalizing on home equity?
-Our sale-leaseback may be just the option you've been searching for.
+Our sell and stay transaction may be just the option you've been searching for.

 Sources: